hanishkvc/prgs-docs-spreadsheetkvc/README.md

 TOdays updates done in between watching a bunch of good malayalam movies Savaari, Chalakkudykkaran Changathy and Ayalum Njanum Thammil, among others.

+### 20200903IST1235 - OnamRelease

+parsing helper routines made more powerful and flexible while still keeping it simpler.
+Inturn get_celladdr has been simplified while parallely being better at its job.

+On way to respecting fixed cell address parts $ prefix request.

 ## Vasudhaiva Kutumbakam (the World is One Family)